Adebayo Gbadebo

-Adebayo Gbadebo (born 30 May 1974) is a Nigerian retired footballer and football manager, frequently known simply as Adebayo.
-He is the current head coach of Thai club Kanjanapat.
+Adebayo Gbadebo (born 30 May 1974) is a Nigerian football manager and former player.

 Early life and education

 Gbadebo attended Ansar Ud Seen Primary School Odunfa at Ebute Metta in Lagos State and Ansar Ud Been Grammar School at Randle Avenue Surulere, Lagos State, for his Secondary School Certificate.
 He also attended Anwar Ul Islam College Agege, Lagos State, for his Advanced Level School Certificate.
 He attended the University of Ibadan, Oyo State, where he earned his B.Sc degree in sociology in 1990.
 While there, Gbadebo was elected Student Union Sports Secretary in 1989.

-Player career
+Playing career

 In 1993, Gbadebo joined Stationery Stores F.C.
-During 1990-1993, Gbadebo was called to play for Nigeria National Team U-20 and U-23, From 1994 to 1998 he played for Al-Bourj FC and in 1998 moved to BEC Tero Sasana F.C.
-The following year, he went on loan to Mohun Bagan A.C., then back again to Thailand to lead BEC Tero Sasana F.C. to win the Thai Premier League in 2000-2001 and BEC Tero Sasana F.C. to the Asia Champions League quarter-final.
+During 1990–1993, Gbadebo was called to play for Nigeria under-20 and under-23 national teams, From 1994 to 1998 he played for Al-Bourj FC and in 1998 moved to BEC Tero Sasana The following year, he went on loan to Mohun Bagan AC, then back again to Thailand to lead BEC Tero Sasana to win the Thai Premier League in 2000–01 and BEC Tero Sasana to the Asia Champions League quarter-final.
 In 2004, he moved to the Indonesian club PSPS Pekanbaru.